 Nevertheless, in Malaysia, an ultimate Malaysian parent entity must present consolidated financial statements, irregardless of meeting the criteria above.
 This means, although an ultimate Malaysian parent entity may have another parent in foreign jurisdiction which prepares a consolidated financial statements, the ultimate Malaysian parent must still prepare the consolidated financial statements.

 Additionally, the consolidation exception is applicable for a parent that is an investment entity.
 An investment entity parent entity does not need to present consolidated financial statements if, it is required to measure all of its subsidiaries at fair value through profit or loss.
 Further discussion on this is available in the investment entity section below.

 The control determination and assessment

 IFRS 10 only requires a parent to consolidate the subsidiaries that it controls.
 The next question is then what is control?
 How do we know if a parent controls its subsidiaries?
-Do we only look at the ownership interest percentage?
+Do we only look at the ownership interest?
 Can we assume a parent with ownership voting interests of more than half (>50% voting rights) controls the subsidiaries?

-An entity or investor controls an investee when it is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
+An investor controls an investee when it is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 Accordingly, for an investor to control an investee, it must have the three control elements: